 Essentially, parallel parenting former spouses parent their children by disengaging with each other but remaining engaged with their kids.
 The goal of this form of parenting is to allow former spouses to keep conflicts at bay while understanding their children have the right to have a relationship with both parents.
 This is also healthy for the parents too, who could suffer emotionally if their children were kept from them.

 In parallel parenting, parents usually agree on the major issues regarding raising their kids, but that’s all they need to agree on.
-Daily logistics, decisions and rules are decided by each parent and the relationship between the parents take on a impersonal, businesslike manner.
+Daily logistics, decisions, and rules are decided by each parent and the relationship between the parents take on an impersonal, businesslike manner.
 Parents agree to let go of controlling how the other parent actually parents.

 An Arizona lawyer experienced in family law issues may be able to provide a client with information and advice regarding parallel parenting when conventional co-parenting isn’t working.
 A lawyer will always do what is in the best interests of any children involved and may make suggestions to a client based on that premise.
 A lawyer may be the best individual to contact when looking for alternative solutions regarding children and what is legally acceptable.